shimony-uriel/monday-mcp/packages/agent-toolkit/README.md

 - `FormQuestionsEditorTool` - Create, update, or delete a question in a monday.com form

 ### Account Operations
-- `GetUsersTool` - Get users, can be filtered by name or partial name
 - `ListUsersAndTeams` - Get users or teams, either by ids, names or by searching the account

 ### Dynamic API Tools